 This is a very challenging class.
 If you are thinking of taking this class, please read this entire page!

 Class files are here.
 See the handouts directory for syllabi.
-The rest of what students need in the class (data, routines, etc.) is in the online materials accessible via Linux login to students in the class.
+The rest of what students need in the class (data, routines, etc.) is in WebCourses.
+(Note that the computing environment has changed, see below.)

 Dr. Harrington cannot read email on the main UCF system due to Linux incompatibility!
 You must email him at firstname.lastname@example.org or he will not see your message.

 Is this class for me?

 AST 4762/5765 are the undergrad and grad versions of a class in basic data analysis, using real astronomical data and methods.
 If you will be doing research in astronomy and you have the prerequisites, this class is for you.
 It has a longer-than-normal class time because we integrate the lab exercises, front-loading lecture at the start of the semester and emphasizing project work toward the end.
 Please see the syllabi, handouts, and assignments, available at the link above, to get an idea for what’s involved.